What is RedisGears?

 RedisGears is an engine for data processing in Redis.
 RedisGears supports batch and event-driven processing for Redis data.
 To use RedisGears, you write functions that describe how your data should be processed.
 You then submit this code to your Redis deployment for remote execution.

-As of v1.0.0, code for RedisGears must be written in Python.
+Prior to v1.2, RedisGears only supported Python.
 However, an internal C API exists and can be used by other Redis modules.
 Support for other languages is being planned.

 Getting started with RedisGears